BelledonneCommunications/linphone-sdk/README.md

 You can pass some options to CMake at the second step to configure the SDK as you want.
 For instance, to build an iOS SDK (the default being Desktop):
  `cmake .. -DLINPHONESDK_PLATFORM=IOS`

+### Windows
+ `cmake --build .` works on Windows as for all platforms.
+ However it may be convenient to build from Visual Studio, which you can do:
+ - open `linphone-sdk.sln` with Visual Studio
+ - make sure that RelWithDebInfo mode is selected unless you specified -DCMAKE_BUILD_TYPE=Debug to cmake (see customization options below).
+ - use `Build solution` to build.

 ## Upgrading your SDK